Which Escaping Outdoors pumps are these instructions suitable for ?

 Your new pump is ideally suited to a coffee cart, caravan, boat and camping applications.
 It will happily supply water for your sink, hand basin, toilet or shower and may need a pressure tank if the match is not close enough.
 It can pump either fresh or salt water.
 The pump uses an inbuilt pressure switch and will turn itself on when it detects a drop in water pressure.
 This means that if the water supply empties or there is an air leak in the suction line the pump cannot turn itself off.
 If the pump is left unattended it should be turned off at the power source.

-The pump is self-priming.
+The Escaping Outdoors diaphragm water pumps are self-priming.
 Depending on your pump model the suction lift will be up to 2 metres and the head will be up to 5 metres.
 The pump won’t be damaged if run dry for short periods.
 For best performance mount the pump as close as practical to the tank.
 It can be mounted either horizontally or vertically, but keep the motor above the pump head to reduce the chance of water damage to the electrics.
-There is no need to install a valve between the tank and the pump.
+It is recommended to use either a 1/2" non-return valve or foot valve between the tank and the pump to avoid water siphoning back to the tank and create and air lock.
 Make sure you use a flexible suction hose between the tank and pump but one one that can squash flat when pumping.
-Check for air leaks at the join.
+Check for air leaks at any joins.
 Ensure the suction hose is free from sharp bends or kinks.
 Warming the hose first with hot water makes it easier to push over the fitting.
-A pressure tank can be used to extend the life of the pump and to ensure quieter operation.
+A pressure tank is recommended with all 12v pump set ups using diaphragm pumps as they will absorb any excess pressure in your system, therefore extending the life of the pump and to ensure a quieter operation with less vibration and pump cycling.

 Input voltage range for 12V pumps is 10-14V.
 For 240V pumps, it is 220-250V.
 All pumps must be fuse protected.
 Recommended fuse is 15 amps (240V model only needs 10 amps).
 Pump should be operated on its own circuit (except 240V models).
 If the pump is installed in an area where inflammable vapours may exist, you must protect any electrical connections with mechanical protection to prevent sparking.
 Poor or inadequate protection can lead to sparking and the resultant explosion can cause injury or death.
 The pump will run differently depending on atmospheric conditions and load.
 A qualified electrician must perform all electrical work.

-- Hold the pump in position and mark where the holes need to be drilled to mount the pump.
-Make sure there is enough room to install the filter, fittings and hoses (as applicable)
+- Hold the pump in position and mark where the holes need to be drilled to mount the pump or to mount the base plate.
+Make sure there is enough room to install the filter, fittings and hoses and accumulator tank (as applicable)

 - Drill the holes, but don’t mount the pump yet.
 This gives you more flexibility to install the water lines.